top

 How does Seedkit help with impact measurement?

 Seedkit offers a one-of-a-kind Indicators Library, which has been developed from years of evaluations, impact measurements and action research with social enterprises.
 The Seedkit Indicators Library provides indicators for a variety of organisational features, activities, outcomes and impacts.
 You can select and tailor indicators from the Library or create entirely new indicators for your organisation's use.
-Seedkit helps keep information you input against the indicators, allowing you to create dashboards to track and demonstrate changes over time.

 How can I register and use Seedkit?